-A quick Google search on Mounjaro (tirzepatide) for weight loss will yield hundreds of thousands of results on how effective it has been for weight loss.
-The drug, which the U.S. Food and Drug Administration (FDA) approved for the treatment of type 2 diabetes, has unsurprisingly shifted to off-label prescription for weight loss because of its efficacy.
+A quick Google search on Mounjaro® (tirzepatide) for weight loss will yield over two million hits on the drug, many about how effective it’s been for weight loss.
+The drug, which the U.S. Food and Drug Administration (FDA) approved in 2022 for treating type 2 diabetes, is also prescribed off-label for weight loss because of its efficacy.

-Even though Eli Lilly and Novo Nordisk may be going head-to-head to see who will hit the (weight loss) home run, it's important to understand that as the patient taking either medication, it's about what works best for you.
+Even though Eli Lilly and Novo Nordisk may soon go head-to-head to see who’ll hit the (weight-loss) home run, it's important to understand that as a patient taking either medication, it's about what works best for you.

-What’s more, while Mounjaro is close to getting FDA approval for weight loss,semaglutide (the active ingredient in Ozempic) is already FDA-approved for weight loss at a higher dose under the Wegovy brand name.
+So, while Mounjaro may be close to getting FDA approval for weight loss, semaglutide (the active ingredient in Ozempic) is already FDA-approved for weight loss at a higher dose than Ozempic under the Wegovy® brand name.

-You might be eager to take the medication with the best weight loss results, but it’s important to see how your body reacts to specific drugs first.
-It will depend on you individually—your body may feel better on Ozempic than on Mounjaro.
+You might be eager to take the medication with the best weight-loss results for your weight-management journey.
+But, your healthcare provider will determine what the best medication choice is for you given your medical history, and it’s important to first see how your body reacts to a specific drug.
+It will depend on your biology—your body may feel have fewer side effects on Ozempic than on Mounjaro.
+And as they’re prescribed off-label and not FDA-approved as weight-loss drugs, information on the two can be confusing or hard to track down.

 Let’s dive into what we know now about Mounjaro vs Ozempic.

-Mounjaro (tirzepatide) is currently the only class of drug that is both a glucagon-like peptide-1 (GLP-1) and a glucose-dependent insulinotropic polypeptide (GIP) receptor agonist.
-GLP-1 and GIP are incretins, naturally occurring hormones in your body that stimulate insulin secretion in response to increased blood glucose levels after you eat.
-GLP-1 also works to slow digestion, causing you to feel fuller longer after eating.
-Lilly's tirzepatide imitates these hormones helping to promote weight loss in patients with overweight and obesity.
+Mounjaro (tirzepatide) is currently the only drug in its class—it’s both a glucagon-like peptide-1 (GLP-1) and a glucose-dependent insulinotropic polypeptide (GIP) receptor agonist.
+GLP-1 and GIP are incretins, naturally occurring hormones in your body that stimulate insulin production in response to increased blood glucose levels after you eat.
+GLP-1 also works to slow digestion, causing you to feel fuller longer after eating, and increase satiety.
+Lilly's tirzepatide imitates these hormones and helps to promote weight loss in patients with overweight and obesity.

 Both drugs are once-weekly subcutaneous injectable doses, but they vary in dosage.